justusthane/justusthane.github.io/tech/sdr-adventures-in-shortwave/index.md

 ## *Short*wave?

-In case you're confused, as I was, about the "short" in shortwave.
-Afterall, short waves = high frequency, but we're talking about frequencies much *lower* than those we're used to.
+I was confused at first by the "short" in *shortwave*.
+Afterall, shorter waves = higher frequency, but we're talking about frequencies much *lower* than those we're accustomed to.
 Huh?

-The term shortwave pre-dates our current high-frequency world of FM radio, televison, cellphones, and satelites.
-When the term came about, the frequencies were indeed much shorter than those previously common.
+The term *shortwave* pre-dates our current high-frequency world of FM radio, television, cellphones, and Wi-Fi.
+When the term came about, the waves were indeed much shorter than those used at the time.

 ![](radio-spectrum-in-demand.gif)